ans-group/docs.ukfast.co.uk/source/windows/windowsadministration/checkingclusterstatus.md

 ## Which of my hosts are active?

 * To check which node in your cluster is currently active, please follow the below steps.
-(This guide assumed that you have already logged in to your cluster using the cluster ip)
+(This guide assumes that you have already logged in to your cluster using the cluster ip)

-Select start, then select "failover cluster manager" from the list of available programs as below
+Select start, then select "Failover Cluster Manager" from the list of available programs as below

 ![FCM](Images/clusterstatus/failoverclustermanager.png)